restatedev/examples/go/patterns-use-cases/README.md

 go run ./src/durablerpc/client --productid 1 --reservationid 1
 ```
 Restate deduplicated the request (with the reservation ID as idempotency key) and returned the first response.

+## (Delayed) Message Queue

+Use Restate as a queue.
+Schedule tasks for now or later and ensure the task is only executed once.

+Files to look at:
+- [Task Submitter](src/queue/client/tasksubmitter.go): schedules tasks via send requests with and idempotency key.
+    - The **send requests** put the tasks in Restate's queue.
+The task submitter does not wait for the task response.
+    - The **idempotency key** in the header is used by Restate to deduplicate requests.
+    - If a delay is set, the task will be executed later and Restate will track the timer durably, like a **delayed task queue**.
+- [Async Task Worker](src/queue/service/asynctaskworker.go): gets invoked by Restate for each task in the queue.

 ## Sagas